It's Time To Focus On The Long Run With FuelCell Energy Inc. (FCEL) stock - The Dwinnex

 Ratios:

-For a better understanding of FCEL, let’s look at its different ratios.
+Our analysis of FCEL’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 5.70 and its Current Ratio is at 6.80.
 In the meantime, Its Debt-to-Equity ratio is 0.12 whereas as Long-Term Debt/Eq ratio is at 0.10.

 Upgrades & Downgrades